 Jon Mitchell from Being Human.
 He tries hard to fight his vampire urges and tries to be an example of reform, but he falls off the wagon in season 2 and slaughters a train of 20 people.
 He never really gets back to normal after that and commits suicide.

-Willow of Buffy the Vampire Slayer became the Card-Carrying Villain version of this trope after witnessing the death of her girlfriend.
-Luckily, the transition was temporary.
+Willow Rosenberg of Buffy the Vampire Slayer became the Card-Carrying Villain version of this trope after witnessing the death of her girlfriend.
+Magic high also leads to her becoming this.
+Luckily, the transition was temporary in the TV series.
+There was also an Alternate Universe book trilogy ("Wicked Willow") that explored what would have happened if she had stayed that way.
+The canonical Season 8 comic books state she is still this; specifically the "Time of Your Life" arc.
+In the season nine comics we learn that while she is holding it together around Buffy, Willow is hell bent on bringing magic back, believing the world is going to end and she has to save it.
 Faith also took the Card-Carrying Villain route after accidentally killing a human, also temporary-ish (though its acknowledged in-universe that her actions while she was a villain went too far to just be forgiven and forgotten).

 Angel plays it straight with Daniel Holtz, season three's Big Bad.
 He was once a force for good, but Angelus and Darla destroyed his life, slaughtered his family, and reduced him to a revenge-driven monster.
 At his best, he is a Noble Demon, at his worst he's a petty old man willing to sacrifice the lives, happiness, and even sanity of people who love him in order to have his revenge.